alpinho/tdtb_analysis/README.md

-# Music SDTB analysis
+# Music-SDTB analysis
-Analysis of the Single-Domain Task Battery (SDTB) on temporal predictions in music cognition.
+Analysis of the neuroimaging+behavioral data collected for the Single-Domain Task Battery (SDTB) on temporal predictions in music cognition.